Kennedy Igboananike: D.C. United

 D.C.
 United acquired Igboananike on 29 July 2016 in an exchange with the Fire, trading targeted allocation money and a third-round pick in the 2019 MLS SuperDraft.
 Igboananike made his debut with his new club two days later in a 1–1 draw with Montreal Impact.
 He scored his only goal for D.C.
 United against Orlando City SC on 23 October 2016.
 He scored in the 77th minute, the goal was assisted by Julian Büscher and the game ended in a 2–4 defeat.

 Igboananike's option was declined by United at the end of the 2016 season.
 His rights were then traded to Portland Timbers in exchange for a 2017 MLS SuperDraft pick.
 Igboananike played a total of seven league games for United, and scored only one goal.

 Greece

-On 7 February 2017, Igboananike joined Superleague Greece side Veria on a contract until the end of the 2016–17 season.
+On 7 February 2017, Igboananike joined Super League Greece side Veria on a contract until the end of the 2016–17 season.